syncfusion-content/xamarin-docs/Xamarin/SfTreeMap/Getting-Started.md

 {% endtabs %}

-[`Items`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.SfTreeMap~Items.html) accepts a collection of TreeMapItems as input.
-You can bind tree map items to the Items collection as in the below code snippet.
+The [`Items`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.SfTreeMap~Items.html) property accepts a collection of TreeMapItems as input.
+You can bind tree map items to the Items collection as demonstrated in the following code sample.

 {% tabs %}